 Of course, we will want to make sure the rules are clear, as this situation found out. – AI drone attacks operator in simulation.

 Drones are such a game changer, the US Marine Corps is looking at adding operators at the squad level.
 This is huge because the army wants it 2 or 3 levels up at the company or the battalion level, which means calling in for support and having to have it take the time to get there.
-Whether this is going to be fore attack, surveillance, or both, is yet to be seen. – source.
-(Ryan McBeth is a good source of military info and intelligence if you want to look for content on that subject.)
+Whether this is going to before attack, surveillance, or both, is yet to be seen. – source.
+(Ryan McBeth is an excellent source of military info and intelligence if you want to look for content on that subject.)

 There are other potential advantages to having AI be responsible for the “kill”.
 First, emotion isn’t involved, which is both a positive and negative.
 Someone angry about losing a friend recently might want to seek revenge.
 AI will not have those same responses.
 Likewise, AI doesn’t get PTSD, like so many combatants do.
 Even drone operators are being found to have PTSD despite them not having any direct contact with the enemy, often because they might spend weeks surveilling them, and feel there is a connection.